-The value used for future income at the April 2022 SAR was 2% per year.
+The value used for future income in the April 2023 SAR was 2% per year.
 We have continued to use 2% for this SAR.
-It should be noted that this return is lower than the assumed return on the assets (essentially the discount rate of 4.9%).
+It should be noted that this return is lower than the assumed return on the assets (essentially the discount rate of 3.7%).
 However, we believe that this is a reasonable assumption given the desirability of increasing the margin between assets and liabilities.